gabriel-berthel/Discord-Agent-Society-Framework/README.md

 ## Install requirements

-Run `pip install -r .\requirements.txt` to install dependencies.
+Run `python -m pip install -r requirements.txt` to install dependencies.
 If you are on linux, also run `pip install uvloop`

 ## Command-Line Interface (CLI) Usage Guide